 Training, qualifications & experience

-I am a fully qualified and insured Counsellor and have experience with working with charities within South Wales.
+I am currently working as an Occupational Health and Wellbeing Counsellor for Rhondda Cynon Taf Council.
+I am a fully qualified and insured and have experience with working with charities within South Wales.
 These include Home-Start (supporting families with young children, Merthyr Mind (based in Primary Care in a hospital working with clients with mild to moderate mental health issues) and 2wishuponastar (as a Bereavement Counsellor).
-I also have experience of working with teenagers as a Counsellor in Bridgend College.
+I also have experience of working with teenagers as a Counsellor in Bridgend College

 I am a registered member of the BACP Registration No. 796363 and am fully DBS checked.